yamasampo/bibmanager/README.md

 }
 ```

-This format includes three types of information: entry type, entry ID
+This format mainly includes three types of information: entry type, entry ID
-(so called citekey), and other data about the entry.
+(so called citekey), and other properties of the entry.

 - Entry type can be found as a string between @ and the open parenthesis
 (ARTICLE in this example).
 An entry type is not a case sensitive property.